prometheus/docs/content/docs/instrumenting/exposition_formats.md

 protocol-buffer format, and will fall back to the text-based format if the client does not support the former.

+NOTE: **NOTE:** Prometheus 2.0 removed support for the protocol-buffer format and only supports the text-based format.

 The majority of users should use the existing [client libraries](/docs/instrumenting/clientlibs/) that already implement the exposition formats.